Get a complimentary Wealth Planning Review and a financial plan made just for you.

 MARKET CONSIDERATIONS FOR YOUR RETIREMENT WITHDRAWAL STRATEGY

-As anyone nearing or in retirement in the first half of 2022 knows all too well, market downturns, increased volatility and higher inflation can have a significant impact on your withdrawal strategy.
-That’s why building a year or two of cash reserves is a good plan – it can help offset some of the impact of drawing down your investments when market values are down.
+As anyone who's entered or neared retirement age in recent years knows all too well, market downturns, increased volatility and higher inflation can have a significant impact on your withdrawal strategy.
+That’s why building a year or two of cash reserves outside of your retirement accounts is a good plan – it can help offset some of the impact of drawing down your investments when market values are down.

-Maintaining sufficient cash reserves can help provide the ability to cover unforeseen financial circumstances without needing to take withdrawals too early from your retirement accounts.
-This could also incur fees, interest or penalties.
+Maintaining sufficient cash reserves can also help provide the ability to cover unforeseen financial circumstances without needing to take withdrawals too early from your retirement accounts.
+Extracting funds before retirement age could also incur fees, interest or penalties.

 IRA WITHDRAWAL RULES

 Let’s say you have an IRA and a 401k account from your prior employer.
-Many people think that when they reach the RMD age they can calculate the required minimum withdrawals from both and simply take the grand total out of one account – for example, the IRA.
+Many people think that when they reach the RMD age, they can calculate the required minimum withdrawals from both and simply take the grand total out of one retirement account – for example, the IRA.

 But that’s incorrect.
-You cannot choose a retirement withdrawal strategy that only debits one account, even if it meets the Required Minimum Distribution amount.
-And an error like that could cause to you to incur a 50% penalty from the IRS.
+You cannot choose a retirement withdrawal strategy that only debits one account, even if it meets the RMD amount.
+And an error like that could cause you to incur up to a 25% penalty from the IRS.1

-That’s why it’s so important to have a retirement withdrawal strategy in place before you reach age 72 (or 70 ½ if you reach 70 ½ before January 1, 2020), the age at which you need to start taking RMDs.
+That’s why it’s so important to have a retirement withdrawal strategy in place before you reach age 72 (73 if you reached age 72 after Dec.
+31, 2022)1, the age at which you need to start taking RMDs.

-So, in this example, your retirement withdrawal strategy must include separate RMDs from each of the two accounts.
+So, in this example, your retirement withdrawal strategy must include separate RMDs from both accounts.
 Taking the RMD amount for the 401k portion from the IRA would trigger the penalty.
 Even though you took the proper total amount from all the accounts, the IRS will recognize you didn’t take it from the proper place.

 If you eventually decided to roll your dormant 401k into an IRA – you would first need to take the current year’s minimum distribution from the 401k – then you could take the total withdrawal from just one of the IRAs in subsequent years.
 But be aware there are strict rules about rollovers, so to avoid facing any penalties, be sure to speak with the plan administrator or a financial advisor before choosing this option.